Waning Crescent on

 Moon after ascending node

-6 days after ascending node on 31 January 2089 at 14:33 in ♎ Libra.
-The Moon is located north of the ecliptic over the following 7 days, until the lunar orbit crosses from North to South in descending node on 15 February 2089 at 05:13 in ♈ Aries.
+6 days after ascending node on 31 January 2089 at 14:33 in ♎ Libra the Moon is positioned north of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from North to South in descending node on 15 February 2089 at 05:13 in ♈ Aries.

 Moon after southern standstill

-1 day since the previous standstill on 5 February 2089 at 19:19 in ♐ Sagittarius when the Moon has reached South declination of ∠-18.740°, the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠18.626° at the point of next northern standstill on 20 February 2089 at 01:51 in ♊ Gemini.
+1 day since the last southern standstill on 5 February 2089 at 19:19 in ♐ Sagittarius when the Moon has reached South declination of ∠-18.740° the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠18.626° at the point of next northern standstill on 20 February 2089 at 01:51 in ♊ Gemini.

 Syzygy in 3 days